-17.2 Write the Actor Function
+17.3 Write the Actor Function

-The word\count.py python script is where the code for your main function can be found.
-An example of a functional actor that performs a word count is:
+The default.py script can be renamed to hello_world.py.
+The python script is where the code for your main function can be found.
+An example of a functional actor that says "Hello, World" is: